Bit Manipulation C++ - C++ Programming Tutorial

 0 - It indicates the signal is absent or False

-Bits represent the logical state of any instruction.
-The series of bits have a base which is 2.
-Thus if we say if we have a series of binary digits, it is read from left to right, and the power of 2 increases.
+Bits represent the digital state of each instruction.
+The sequence of bits follows a base of 2.
+Therefore, when interpreting a string of binary digits, it is essential to read from left to right, with the power of 2 incrementing accordingly.

 Bit manipulation

-With that, let us get into the basics of bit manipulation in C++.
+With that said, let's now delve into the fundamentals of bit manipulation in C++.

 Logical AND

-Logical AND takes two operands and returns true if both of them are true.
-The sign is &&.
+Logical AND functions by taking two inputs and yielding a true outcome only if both inputs are true.
+It is denoted by the symbol &&.

-In the last row, A and B are high, resulting in a high output.
+In the final row, both A and B have elevated values, leading to a high overall output level.

 C++ Program